When and what to learn in a changing world: Characterization of solutions: omitted proofs

 \subsection{Convergence: proof of \hyref{Theorem}{thm:long-run-dynamics}}

-First, introduce some notation.
 Define the "long run domain" $D=[q^0,q^1]$ as either the (closure of the) interval in $\grossvalregionopt$ that contains $\pi$, if there is one, or if not an arbitrarily chosen closed interval around $\pi$ in which no information is acquired.
-Clearly, once the belief process enters $D$, it must either follow a cycle or information acquisition must stop.
-Hence to prove the claim it suffices to prove that the first entry time of the process in $D$ is almost surely finite.
+Once the belief process enters $D$, it must either follow a cycle or information acquisition must stop.
+Hence it suffices to prove that the first entry time of the process in $D$ is almost surely finite.